Cast: Jamie Foxx, Christoph Waltz,

 And yet, it's anchored by a tremendous turn by Christoph Waltz, who commands the screen from the moment he arrives on it, drawn by a horse and cart with a giant wobbling tooth attached by a spring on its roof.
 Through a calm and intelligent exterior, Waltz is a towering presence over the film and in some ways, overshadows everyone who appears - with the exception of Leonardo di Caprio, whose flouncy cotton plantation owner Calvin Candie is all flourish and charm, until his anger is aroused at which point the tension has you on the edge of your seat before it all explodes in violence.

-it's fair to say that Jamie Foxx
+it's fair to say that Jamie Foxx brings a

 quiet and measured performance as Django, but it's not until the

 final part of the film that he actually gets to shine, because of

 how towering Waltz and DiCaprio are.
 Even Samuel L Jackson as the

 toadying and calculating runner of the home Stephen is more